M.Sc. Physical Geography: Climate and Environmental Sciences

 1. Due to the course structure, we strongly recommend to start in the winter term.

 3. Please be aware of the minimum Bachelor entry grade of at least 2.3 or better (without additional exam) or 2.3-2.5 (with additional exam).
 Grades below this threshold will be excluded from further review.
 Grades refer to the German higher education system or equivalent.
+Please note that the academic system in Germany may differ from the system in your country.
+Additionally, you should also be aware that the Intermediate or Pre-University College offered in a couple of countries is not accepted as an academic degree program, but as an equivalent to the German secondary schools’ upper classes.

 4. If the minimum entry grade is fulfilled, yet theextent of your geography-related background is not clear enogh, we will offer you a coaching (digital meeting) after your application to help you assess the fit with our program.